duranser/communication_interfaces/UART/README.md

 $f_{baud} = \frac{f_{clk}}{1 + baudDiv}$ \
 where $f_{clk}$ is the system frequency, $f_{baud}$ is the baud rate and $baudDiv$ is the dividor to achieve desired baud rate.

+To obtain the desired baud rate and its **8x** or **16x** counterpart a **frequency dividor** can be used.
+First, oversampled baud frequency should be calculated and then real baud frequency can be obtain from it to make them synchronized.
+A programmable baud rate can be easily design with a $baudDiv$ value.

 ### Tx Driver
+UART Tx Driver can be easily designed with a Finite State Machine (FSM) including four states:
+* IDLE  : there is no transfer and tx line is high,
+* START : transmission is started and tx line is low,
+* DATA  : data bits and an optional parity bit are transmitted by starting from least significant bits to most significant ones,
+* STOP  : transmission is completed and tx line is high

 ### Rx Driver
+When transmission line drops logic-low(0) from logic-high(1), the UART Tx driver understands that there is a.
 UART baud rates are relatively slower than the microprocessors speed.
 To increase the performance, most of the UART interfaces include a Tx (transmit) and a Rx (receive) FIFO buffers.

 ## Block Diagram